Johnnycake Town: History

 The land that later became Johnnycake Town was a series of lots leased by landowner Daniel Carroll about the 1770s along the old road to Frederick, originally called Dillonsfield.
 It was developed adjacent to the northern border of the Mount Dillon plantation.
 The settlement was noted as "Dillon's Field" as the first among numerous stops along the road in a 1792 law passed by the Maryland Assembly.

 Tobacco was cultivated heavily in this region, including at the settlement, which was harvested and rolled toward Rolling Road, then south to the seaport at Elkridge Landing on the Patapsco River.

 A tavern, popular for its johnnycakes, later owed itself to the nickname for the settlement, which became a common stopping place for travelers.
 The road soon became known as Johnnycake Road.
-By 1905, it was related that the number of houses of the original settlement had halved, and that the older log structures had been replaced by frame structures.
+By 1905, it was related that the number of houses of the original settlement, in the present-day 6600 block of Johnnycake Road, had halved, and that the older log structures had been replaced by frame structures.